Sidon sets, sum-free sets and linear codes: Linear Codes

 The \mathKeyword{covering radius} of an $[n, k]$-code $\code$ with parity check matrix $\checkMat$ is the smallest integer $R$ such that every binary column vector with $n - k$ entries can be written as the sum of at most $R$ columns of $\checkMat$.

 We recall a fruitful one-to-one correspondence between additive structures and linear codes, see \cite{CZ99}.
 It translates additive properties of a subset $M$ of $\binvn{t}$ into properties of an associated code of length $\abs{M}$, such as minimum distance or covering radius, and vice versa.
+Independently from us, \cite{nagy22} also discussed the one-to-one correspondence with the focus set on Sidon sets.
+A similar discussion is done in \cite{CCZ98} for the specific case of graphs of APN functions, which are Sidon sets.

 When formulating the correspondence we will see that we need an ordering for the elements of $\binvn{t}$.
 Therefore, for the rest of this section, we assume, that $\binvn{n}$ is endowed with an ordering, but all what follows is independent of this ordering.